SungHoHong2/Leetcode-Experiment/hard/Split_Array_Largest_Sum/README.md

 - [Concepts](images/)
     - Suppose `[7,2,5,10,8]` and `2`
     - `max_sum([7,2,5,10,8], 2)` will be in the range `[10, 32]`
-        - 32 is the total sum of the array
+        - `32` is the largest value that a single subset can have
-        - 10 is the smallest maximum value that the subset can hold
+        - `10` is the smallest value that a single subset can have
     - Find the minimum value in this range with which can form 2 sub-arrays
         1. Start with 10
             - can form into 4 sub arrays `[7, 2],[5],[10],[8]`